|Home > Montana Travel > Other Cities > Harlowton, MT||Search Site|

 The location of Harlowton is actually pretty nice.
 Three mountain ranges, the dominating Crazy Mountains, the Little Belt Mountains and the Big Snowy Mountains are all nearby.
 These mountains provide excellent hunting opportunities for deer and elk.
 The Mussellshell River also flows through town.
 The Musselshell has been hit quite hard by drought recently and has only so-so fishing in town, but further upstream the river can provide for some fine, if somewhat challenging, brown trout fishing.

 Harlowton is an interesting and historic town that has seen a resurgence the past few years, due to both an improving agricultural economy, being the county seat of Wheatland County, and the good fortune to be down the road from a large windfarm.

 Back in 2002, when I first visited, the downtown area had numerous empty and partially empty buildings.
 Today, though, the downtown area is busy, the storefronts are full, and the traffic plowing through town was surprisingly heavy.

-each of which are about 2-3 hours away, depending on weather
+The nearest large cities to Harlowton are Billings, Bozeman, Great Falls and Helena, each of which are about 2-3 hours away, depending on weather conditions.